Summary:

 1. Faith and Divine Protection:

-• Three Young Men in the Book of Daniel: Shadrach, Meshach, and Abednego were thrown into a fiery furnace for refusing to worship a golden statue set up by King Nebuchadnezzar.
+• Three Young Jewish Men in the Book of Daniel: Shadrach, Meshach, and Abednego were thrown into a fiery furnace for refusing to worship a golden statue set up by King Nebuchadnezzar.
 Their unwavering faith in God led to their miraculous preservation.
 An angel protected them, and they emerged from the furnace unharmed, demonstrating God's power and their faith.

 2. Miraculous Preservation: